Let’s start with an example from one of my previous trips to set the bar:

 While this is an art itself, I’ve done my fair part of trial and error within this field.

-Maybe not enough to dress up an ultra-runner taking that prefers removing clothing labels for maximum efficiency.
+Maybe not enough to dress up an ultra-runner that prefers removing clothing labels for maximum efficiency.
 But enough to only travel with a “personal item” on longer trips (in warmer weather).

 What I refer to as a “personal item” is when you’re traveling with a small bag that theoretically can fit under the front passenger seat.